.

 (Source: 2019 CAQH Index.
 Conducting Electronic Business Transactions: Why Greater Harmonization Across The Industry Is Needed)

-Not surprisingly, the costs associated with administrative manual tasks add up quickly and serve as a drag on a laboratory’s bottom line.
-On the other hand, this is timely news for laboratory operators across the country motivated to cut costs and increase margins while improving RCM performance.
+On the other hand, this is timely news for laboratory operators across the country motivated to cut costs and increase margins while improving lab revenue cycle management performance.

 Related posts